prodzpod/RadiantMalignance/docs/README.md

-# Radiant Malignance - Playtest Beta
+# Radiant Malignance - Prerelease
 ![logo image](https://prodzpod.github.io/RadiantMalignance/logo.png)
 > Kitchen Sink pushed to its logical extreme
-> Proper introduction soon:tm: (maybe a video)
+> Proper introduction soon:tm:

 **DO NOT REPORT ERRORS YOU ENCOUNTER IN THE MODPACK TO THE MOD DEV** unless you know what you're doing.
 Cross-mod interactions are supposed to be messy and it should be reported [here](https://github.com/prodzpod/RadiantMalignance/issues) instead.